"What impresses me most about John Smelcer, aside from his powerful writing, is

 www.facebook.com/NativeAmericanClassics or www.graphicclassics.com

-stories.
-The Indian words used throughout the novel come from the Ahtna language, of which the author, one of the last speakers on earth, is the editor of the dictionary.
-Morrie and her husband Joe used to
+The Indian words used throughout the novel come from the Ahtna language, of which the author, one of the last speakers on earth, is the editor of a dictionary of the severely endangered

 To learn more about The Great Death and other epidemics in Alaska from the 1770s to the 1940s, read Harold Napolean's excellent book, Yuuyaraq.